 - It takes a lot of space to keep all the .PST files of the employees.
 It means you have to take care of having separate storage for your data.
 The storage can be on-premises, which requires you to buy hardware and software, set it up, deploy it, and maintain it.
 You can also buy cloud storage, which requires obtaining licenses that cost about $12/month per user.
 But the data migration and recovery processes will be tiring, entangled, and not always resultative.

 Note: buying the additional storage for employees’ Office 365 licenses can’t be considered as a backup.
 By doing so, you just expand the storage capacity for the same account you store your data at.
 If something happens with this account, all data is lost.
-Having a backup means to keep a copy of your data on a separate site.
+Having a backup means keeping a copy of your data on a separate site.

-2. Email forwarding.
+2. Email forwarding

 The simplest way you can backup emails is to create a spare email account and forward them there.
 Forwarding is also useful if you want to keep order in your primary mailbox by clearing it up from all viewed emails while not deleting them.
 You can use it to backup both Office 365 and G Suite mailboxes.